Need fresh thinking? Help is a few keystrokes away.

 - 45% of people say they have found something online that convinced them to not patronize a business.

 Unless you’ve been hiding out on the remote island of Tristan de Cunha, you know that any company’s online reputation is crucial to attracting new customers and keeping existing ones.
 This is especially true for retail services businesses such as fitness clubs, spas and salons.
 They are constantly being judged by their customers.
 One slip-up can send a consumer running to type out a snarky Tweet or post a negative review on Yelp.

-That’s why watching your online reputation is no longer optional.
+That’s why watching your online reputation (or hiring a retail agency to do so on your behalf) is no longer optional.
 Your digital strategy must include steps to monitor, manage and address what’s being said about you online.
 Here’s where to start.

 The most important thing you can do to manage your online reputation is to be excellent.
 If your fitness club is dirty, your members will post the evidence on Facebook.
 If a customer gets a subpar massage at your spa, they’ll give you a terrible one-star review complete with details about their poor experience.
 If someone isn’t happy with their new hair style, they’ll tell all their Twitter friends.

 While there are some malicious individuals among us, most people are fair.
 That means you can control what they say by being totally buttoned up.
 Provide excellent customer service.
 Offer outstanding retail health, beauty and grooming products.
 Ensure your staff are well trained.
 Present a welcoming and spotless facility.

 Look in the mirror

 The next step is to pretend you’re a potential service client or retail customer.
 Go online and search for your business by name.
 Do you find anything negative on the first page of search results?
 Then search for your business by category, and in a way that potential customers might look for your services.
 If you’re a hair stylist, type in “Phoenix hair stylist” or “local hair salon,” “best hair salons in town” or "hair salon near me."